-The individuals named on the WHITE proxy card will vote your proxy in the manner you indicate on your WHITE proxy card.
-If your WHITE proxy card is signed but does not contain specific instructions, your proxy will be voted "FOR" the election of the directors named as nominees in this Proxy Statement, "FOR" the ratification of the approxal of the compensation of our named executive officers disclosed in this Proxy Statement and "AGAINST" Genomma's Bylaw Amendment Repeal Proposal.
+The individuals named on the proxy card will vote your proxy in the manner you indicate on your proxy card.
+If your proxy card is signed but does not contain specific instructions, your proxy will be voted "FOR" the election of the directors named as nominees in this Proxy Statement, "FOR" the ratification of the appointment of our independent registered public accounting firm for 2013 and "FOR" the approval of the compensation of our named executive officers disclosed in this Proxy Statement.